PrometheanDissident/prometheandissident.github.io/pages/democracy.md

 In economics, tragedy of the commons situations are generally solved in one of two ways.
 There is the top-down approach, whereby regulations are imposed to prevent the commons from being overused, such as a Pigouvian tax which imposes a cost to use the commons<ref>https://www.investopedia.com/terms/p/pigoviantax.asp</ref>.
 There is also the market approach, whereby property rights are established to ensure that the commons is privately owned, ensuring that there is an agent that has an incentive to maintain the commons and not overuse it<ref>https://www.investopedia.com/terms/c/coase-theorem.asp</ref>.
 In the context of voting, this would either imply that costs need to be imposed on voters for voting, or we ought to organize the political system such that voters have a more direct stake in what happens electorally.
 This is not to suggest that either solution would be more desirable to the status quo, but it does mean that there are "market failures" to democracy which should be seriously considered and examined.

 Another challenge to the typical economist view of consumption being used to examine voting behavior is that it assumes that people value their own personal material benefits associated with voting when it comes to their voting decision.
 Empirical evidence shows that the self-interested voter hypothesis is false<ref>The Myth of the Rational Voter: Chapter 6</ref>.
 There are numerous cases where there is little connection or a reverse connection between voting decisions, and one's material interests.
 For example, Bryan Caplan at the time of writing his book points out that the elderly are if anything slightly less supportive of social security and medicare compared to the rest of the population.
 Furthermore, men are more pro-choice than women<ref>The Myth of the Rational Voter: Chapter 1</ref>.

+Finally, the rationality of voters can be tested by looking at the quality of the leaders that they elect.
+Attempting to test this by assessing the "quality" of leaders' decisions would be difficult, as it would assume that there is a correct and perfectly knowable metric according to which leaders' decisions can be ranked as high-quality or low-quality.
+However, we can go past this by merely looking at the intelligence of elected representatives.
+Research looking at this suggests that elected representatives are "midwits", in other words people of above average but unremarkable intelligence<ref>https://www.aporiamagazine.com/p/are-we-ruled-by-midwits</ref>.
+Representatives are not the best of the best when it comes to cognitive ability, which translates into unexceptional decision-making ability.

 ### The Danger and Inevitability of Populism